Johnson County, Texas: History

+In 2025, the sheriff in Johnson County utilized a national database generated by automatic license-plate readers to track down a Texas woman who possibly sought to have an out-of-state abortion.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 734 sqmi, of which 725 sqmi are land and 9.8 sqmi (1.3%) are covered by water.